centreon/centreon-poller-display/doc/en/Configuration.rst

 It is necessary to setup tree Centreon-Broker streams:

-* A "classic" configuration for the stream between Centreon-Broker module on the Poller server and Centreon-Broker daemon (cbd) on the Central server
+* A "classic" configuration for the streams between Centreon-Broker module on the Poller server and Centreon-Broker daemon (cbd) on the Central server
 * A configuration for the stream between Centreon-Broker module on the Poller server and Centreon-Broker daemon (cbd) on the Poller server
 * A configuration for the stream between Centreon-Broker module on the Poller server and Centreon-Broker daemon (cbd) on the Central server for RRDs files generation